Get all the latest data for Medan

 How do I confirm there are no liens in Medan right now?

-The standard way to confirm there are no liens or encumbrances on a property in Medan is to have your PPAT request a formal encumbrance check (pengecekan sertifikat) from the land office, which shows whether any security rights or other burdens are registered against the title.
+The standard way to confirm there are no liens or encumbrances on a Medan property in early 2026 is to have your PPAT request a formal encumbrance check (pengecekan sertifikat) through BPN, which reveals any registered security rights or other burdens recorded against the title.

 How do I check zoning and permitted use in Medan right now?